wincent/masochist/content/wiki/Updating to macOS High Sierra.md

 tags: wiki
 ---

+> **NOTE:** I ended up having to downgrade to Sierra due to getting locked out by Active Directory issues, which suprisingly ended up with me losing the ability to unlock the encrypted volume.
+Good thing for backups.

 Foolishly decided to upgrade more or less immediately when High Sierra came out, even though I usually prefer to wait for a couple of point releases (sometimes more when waiting for updates to critical third-party software).
 The allure of being rid of HFS+ once and for all was just too great.

 Fair number of horror stories on Twitter about stuck installs etc but I fortunately didn't hit any of those snags.
 Instead, I had a few others.